jinilover/miscellaneous-notes/Note_on_Haskell.md

 ```

 * `data Get a`, `data Capture a`, `data (a :: k) :> b` have no habitant but they are not useless.
 They are used for tagging purpose.
-* We can see how the type (or type constructor) are "pattern matched" by corresponding `Server` TF instance.
+* Type (or type constructor) are "pattern matched" by corresponding TF instance.
-* TF instance can pattern match particular kind values.
+* Remember that TF is not only used for `Type`, it can also pattern match particular kind values.
 That's why `DataKinds` is enabled.
 * Since `DataKinds` is enabled, `Server` TF instances can be written by matching the concrete type-level values.
 ```Haskell
 type instance Server ("title" :> r) = Server r type instance Server ("year" :> r) = Server r type instance Server ("rating" :> r) = Server r
 ```
+If `Server` instance is defined for a particular `Symbol` value such as `"title"`, it will do compilation check of the path value in `BookInfoAPI`.

 ### TF computes type-level literals
 ```Haskell